Cardinals hit 3 home runs, power past Giants 9-4

 COULD USE AN OPENER

 Pomeranz’s problems in the first inning are nothing new.
 He has an 11.25 ERA and opponents are batting .365 with eight home runs off the left-hander in the opening frame.
+“I put us is in the hole,” Pomeranz said.
+“I have to do a better job in the first inning.”

 ROSTER MOVE